 If that’s you, you need a sustainable solution.
 One might be better planning, like scheduling two or three runs of the same recipe within a couple of days.
 Another idea would be to freeze the leftovers, so you can use them when you’re ready and willing to do so.
 In this article, we’re going to cover the latter option.

 Please note that this article covers canned coconut milk, the one that’s used most often in cooked recipes (think curries, etc.).
-If you’re looking for ways to freeze the milk-like variety commonly used in smoothies and pancakes, check out our guides to freezing almond milk or soy milk.
+If you’re looking for ways to other milk alternatives commonly used in smoothies and pancakes, check out our guides on how to freeze almond milk or how to freeze soy milk.

 Can You Freeze Coconut Milk?